 - Crime and Deviance

-You will study at college for three days a week, and will need to allocate additional time for study.
+You will study at college for two or three days a week and will need to allocate additional time for study.
+Special features include:

 - Credit-based and graded qualification